awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-private-offers-modifying.md

  To shift from a SaaS subscription to a SaaS contract, you must first unsubscribe from the SaaS subscription\.
 Then you accept the private offer for the SaaS contract\.
 To view your existing SaaS subscriptions, choose **Your Marketplace Software** in the upper\-right corner of AWS Marketplace\.

-## Changing from an Existing SaaS Contract to a New SaaS Contract<a name="buyer-private-offers-upgrading-saas-contract-to-saas-contract"></a>
+## Changing from an Existing SaaS or AMI Contract to a New Contract<a name="buyer-private-offers-upgrading-saas-contract-to-saas-contract"></a>

- If you have a SaaS contract in place from a previous private offer and you want to accept a new private offer for the same product, you must do one of the following:
+ If you have a SaaS or AMI contract in place from a previous private offer and you want to accept a new private offer for the same product, you must do one of the following:
 + Wait for the current contract to expire before accepting the new one
 + Work with the product vendor and the AWS Marketplace customer support team to terminate your current contract
 + Accept the private offer using a different AWS account from the one that has the contract